klalka-dev/detox-boilerplate/README.md

 Next, from project root run: `npm run test-ios`.

 > NOTE: Android does not currently work.
 It is throwing an error.
-I have commented on StackOverflow and Detox issues but not sure what is wrong.
+According to the documentation the Android experiences problems and is unreliable.
+All testing is done on iOS for now.

 # Configurations

 ## Test Runner

-We are using Mocha as our test runner.
+We moved to Jest as our test runner.
 This is configured in [`package.json`](../package.json) under `test-runner`.

 ## Reporter

-This is configured in the [mocha.opts](./e2e/config/mocha.opts)
+This is configured in the [jest.json](./e2e/config/jest.json)

 # Folder Structure